 The “important” stuff:

 The “unimportant but I guess we include it anyway” stuff:

 The roguelike community tends to nitpick this list.

-The Berlin Interpretation became a bit of a meme as years have passed.
-I don’t blame the community for their revolt.
+The Berlin Interpretation devolved into a meme as years passed.
+I don’t blame the community for their rebellion.
 Why should a graphic style define a game?
 I also can’t wrap my head around why they felt it necessary to include the “multiple tries” parameter.
 That’s inherent to a run-based game designed to be difficult, no?